JoshJHaines/mongo-intro/README.md

 1. install express generator 'npm i express-generator -g'
    1. this sets it globally, only need to run once on your computer
 2. Start your project 'express "project-name-here" --view=ejs'
+3. cd into the project directory
-3. Run  ‘npm init’
+4. Run  ‘npm init’
-4. Run 'npm i mongoose'
+5. Run 'npm i mongoose'
-5. Create a .gitignore file.
+6. Create a .gitignore file.
 Add /node_modules
-6. Connect to or init git repo
+7. Connect to or init git repo
+8. Create README.md as needed/desired

 ## Create Git Repo